somarlyonks/go-noto-universal/README.md

 | GoNotoSouthEastAsia.ttf    |            112 |      10813 |  15044 |
 | GoNotoEastAsia.ttf         |            109 |      18710 |  24525 |
 | GoNotoCJKCore.ttf          |            107 |      41132 |  61658 |

-NotoSansSignWriting alone contributes about 37900 glyphs to GoNotoEuropeAmericas.ttf.

 Note that each of the above include statistics of: